COAST-Lab/Open-Water-Level/Fabrication/PVC-Enclosure/Enclosure-and-Assembly/readme.md

-# How to assemble a DIY Open Water Level Sensor with a PVC Enclosure
+# How to assemble a DIY Open Water Level Sensor with a PVC enclosure

 1. We're working on this page!
 2. Please return soon for step-by-step assembly instructions.